JoyV1/Simple_Calculator.py/README.md

 * Need hands-on GUI projects to grasp concepts
 * Struggle with understanding code structure
 ___________________________________________________________________________________________
 Stop vibing coding, start understanding!
-This calculator teaches tkinter basics, event handling, and proper code organization through a practical project you can actually use.
+This calculator teaches tkinter basics, event handling, and proper code organization through a practical project you can actually use

+Note --> Run the code in VScode or any similar code compilier